neuoy/KSPTrajectories/CONTRIBUTING.md

 #### System Environment Variables

-To make your life a little easier, the Kerbalism Visual Studio Project respects two environment variables called `KSPDEVDIR` and `KSPBACKPORTDIR`
+To make your life a little easier, the Trajectories Visual Studio Project respects two environment variables called `KSPDEVDIR` and `KSPBACKPORTDIR`
 If you set their values to the paths of the relevant versions of your KSP development installs, the reference and debugging paths inside the project should be set automatically.
 Obviously `KSPDEVDIR` should point to your KSP1.4.x install and `KSPBACKPORTDIR` to your KSP1.3.1 install.
 If it is not set, your reference paths and the Debugging paths have to be set manually.
 Please note that you don't need to use both installs if you plan on making private builds but if you plan on making pull requests then it will be appreciated if you make sure your code works for both versions.
 You can also use the compiler directive `KSP13` in the source to switch relevant code specific to a KSP version.